FelipeFTN/Python/README.md

 Probably the most difficult framework that I ever use in Python, you may find this project in the following directory: ```Python/Django```
 You can run using ```python manage.py runserver```and it will open a new port ```8000``` in your localhost (127.0.0.1:8000).

+### Virtual Assistant • Talking to my computer :sunglasses:

+It's just a simple implementation of a voice recognition module in python to help me understanding some fundamentals.